yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ### Select Cluster Type

 Use the **Free** cluster to get started with YugabyteDB.
-Although not suitable for production workloads, the free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:
+Although it's not suitable for production workloads, the free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:

 - Single node
-- Depending on the cloud provider, up to 2 vCPUs and 10 GB of storage
+- Up to 2 vCPUs and 10 GB of storage, depending on the cloud provider
-- Limit of one per account
+- Limit of one free cluster per account

 **Paid** clusters support multi-node and highly available deployments and include the following features: